dhis2/dhis2-docs/src/developer/web-api/tracker.md

 }
 ```

-Note that it is not necessary to specify the tracked entity's enrollments and events.
-However, you
+Note that it is not necessary to specify the tracked entity's enrollments.
+However, you must specify
-must specify the non-collection fields of the tracked entity, even if you are not changing them.
+the non-collection fields of the tracked entity, even if you are not changing them.

 #### Delete attribute values